vitorlbarroso/vitorlbarroso/README.md

-- 🙌 Bem-Vindo ao meu Perfil!
+- 🙌 Welcome to my profile!
-- 👨‍💻 Desenvolvedor Junior.
+- 👨‍💻 Junior Developer.
-- 💼 Programador Lua e PHP.
+- 💼 Lua and PHP programmer.
-- 👀 Visionando aprimoramento em NodeJS
+- 👀 Viewing improvements in NodeJS